Alias: Post Hoc, Ergo Propter Hoc1

 Therefore, the crowing of roosters causes the sun to rise.

-The Post Hoc Fallacy is committed whenever one reasons to a causal conclusion based solely on the supposed cause preceding its "effect".
-Of course, it is a necessary condition of causation that the cause precede the effect, but it is not a sufficient condition.
-Thus, post hoc evidence may suggest the hypothesis of a causal relationship, which then requires further testing, but it is never sufficient evidence on its own.
+The Post Hoc Fallacy is committed whenever one reasons to a causal conclusion based solely on the supposed cause preceding its alleged effect.
+Of course, it's a necessary condition of causation that the cause precede the effect, but it's not a sufficient condition.
+In other words, a cause must precede its effect, but one event's preceding another is not enough to conclude that the one caused the other.
+Thus, post hoc evidence may suggest the hypothesis of a causal relationship, but it is never sufficient evidence on its own to establish it.

 Post Hoc also manifests itself as a bias towards jumping to conclusions based upon coincidences.
-Superstition and magical thinking include Post Hoc thinking; for instance, when a sick person is treated by a witch doctor, or a faith healer, and becomes better afterward, superstitious people conclude that the spell or prayer was effective.
-Since most illnesses will go away on their own eventually, any treatment will seem effective by Post Hoc thinking.
+Superstition and magical thinking include post hoc thinking.
+For instance, when a sick person is treated by a witch doctor, or a faith healer, and becomes better afterward, superstitious people conclude that the spell or prayer was effective.
+When people treat diseases with snake oil or other quack remedies and eventually recover, they often attribute their recovery to the oil.
+Luckily for the snake oil salesmen, those who don't recover will not be around to badmouth the oil.
+Moreover, sick people usually seek treatment when their illness is at its worst, so that they are likely to begin feeling better almost immediately thereafter.
+Since most illnesses will go away on their own eventually―or the patient will die―any treatment will seem effective by this kind of thinking.
 This is why it is so important to test proposed remedies carefully, rather than jumping to conclusions based upon anecdotal evidence.

 These two examples show how the same fallacy is often exploited by opposite sides in a debate― in this case, the gun control debate.
 There are clear claims of causal relationships in these arguments.
 In the anti-gun control example, it is claimed that so-called "right-to-carry" laws "effectively reduce" public shootings and violent crime.
 This claim is supported by statistics on falling crime rates since the mid-1980s in states that have passed such laws.
 In the pro-gun control example, it is claimed that state and local gun control laws "work", presumably meaning that the laws play a causal role in lowering handgun crime.
 Again, the claim is supported by statistics on falling crime rates in one state.
 However, the evidence in neither case is sufficient to support the causal conclusion.

-For instance, violent crime in general fell in the United States in the period from the mid-1980s to recent years, andfor all that we can tell from the anti-gun control argumentit may have fallen at the same or higher rates in states that did not pass "right-to-carry" laws.
-Since the argument does not supply us with figures for the states without such laws, we cannot do the comparison.
+For instance, violent crime in general fell in the United States since at least the early 1990s until a few years ago5, andfor all that we can tell from the anti-gun control argumentit may have fallen at the same or higher rates in states that did not pass "right-to-carry" laws.
+Since the argument doesn't supply us with figures for the states without such laws, we can't do the comparison.

 - Translation: "After this, therefore because of this", Latin.
 See: Eugene Ehrlich, Amo, Amas, Amat and More: How to Use Latin to Your Own Advantage and to the Astonishment of Others (1985).